How To Grow A Mango Seed In Water

 Growing A Mango Seed In Water

-Place the prepared seed in a container of water, ensuring it's fully submerged with the pointed end down and the rounded end up.
-This allows the seed to absorb water and kickstart the germination process.
+Firstly, place the prepared seed in a container of water, with the pointed end down and the rounded end up to help the seed absorb water and start germination.

 Read more